yatoenough/HackStat/README.md

 </div>
 <hr>

-A unified iOS app for tracking your coding activity and maintaining streaks across multiple platforms.
+A iOS app for tracking your coding activity and maintaining streaks across multiple coding platforms.
 HackStat brings together your coding statistics from GitHub, Codewars, and other platforms into a single, beautiful interface.
-Track your progress, maintain your streaks, and stay motivated with comprehensive visual streak graphs.
+Track your progress, maintain your streaks, and stay motivated

 ### Currently supported platforms
 - GitHub